 Or was it?

 Sunday morning.
 The tomb was empty.
 It wasn’t a gardener who said: “Mary!”
-Later that day, it wasn’t a ghost who entered the upper room and said to the disciples: “Peace to you!”
+Later that day, it wasn’t a ghastly ghost who entered the upper room and said to the disciples: “Peace to you!”
 It wasn’t all over after all!

-And dear child of God it’s not all over today!
+And dear child of God, it’s not all over today!
 Christ is alive.
-Your sorrow is deep but it’s also temporary.
-Had you told the disciples late Friday night, or on Saturday or even early Sunday morning before their day started to ‘cheer-up,’ they would have been irritated beyond measure.
-“How insensitive can you be!
-We just know in our heart of hearts that it’s all over.
-We have no more reason to live.
-Don’t try to encourage us.
-Nothing good could ever come out of this and nothing good will ever happen again.”
-But in a little while their sorrow did turn into joy.
+Your sorrow is deep, but it’s also temporary.
+Had you told the disciples late Friday night, or on Saturday or even early Sunday morning before their day started to ‘cheer up,’ they would have been irritated beyond measure.

 In a little while – dear Child of God.
+Read 1 Peter 5:10.

 Translate